yasmindias/loan-simulator/README.en.md

 To run integration tests locally run the command ```./gradlew clean integrationTest```.

 #### Performance Tests
-This project uses the [Gatling](https://docs.gatling.io) lib to create and execute a performance test that send 10k requests per second to the simulation API.

-To run the performance test run the command ```./gradlew gatlingRun```.

 ## Run on Container
 ### Requirements